-Templates A
+Templates

 Spin Zoom

 Fade to Corner

-100

 Click minus to

 delete template

-0.00 - Click gear icon
+Click gear icon

-201 chek geur teorr

 Import Templates Select Import

-C Export All Templates or Export

-?
-Export All Templates Close

 If you have created a template the Export Templates option will be enabled.
 If you choose to export, you are prompted to select where the templates will be exported.
 The exported file is created with the extension of ".actionTemplates".
 These exported templates can then be imported onto another computer or user account.